 Michael’s new book ‘Shadows of the Cross’ encourages readers to reflect on the death of the Lord Jesus Christ.

-The theme of the book explores how the OT foretold the coming of the death of the Messiah in pictures, poems and prophecies.
+The theme of the book explores how the Old Testament foretold the coming of the death of the Messiah in pictures, poems and prophecies.

 Michael Raiter is exceptionally qualified to write such a book.
 He’s written more than 30 books and articles including the 2004 Christian book of the year ‘Stirrings of the Soul’.